 Rainy, chilly or even too hot to be outside?
 Being stuck indoors can make for a LONG day with young kids.
 Here’s our TOP TEN picks for Sydney City.

 #2 The Australian Museum (Sydney City) A visit to The Australian Museum is a wonderful family day out for any age, this large museum houses everything from dinosaurs to insects and everything in between so you’ll find plenty here to keep kids of all ages busy for hours and hours.
 We love this place and can’t recommend it highly enough.
 There is so much to see and do that repeat visits only uncover more interesting displays. and great special exhibitions.
 Perfect for rainy days and hot summer days.
-It’s really worth getting the annual pass.
-Admission: Adults $12, Child $6, kids under 5 are free plus the excellent Kidspace (brilliant for 0-5′s) Free with museum admission.
+We especially love Kidspace, brilliant for 0-5′s.

-#3 The Sydney Aquarium (Darling Harbour).
+#3 Sydney Sealife Aquarium (Darling Harbour).
 Suitable for all ages even young bubs.
 There’s so much to see and do here, you’ll easily spend 3 hours here.
 You’ll find the world’s largest collection of all-Aussie aquatic animals, including sharks, penguins, giant rays, tropical fish, turtles, dugongs, crocodiles, platypus, sea dragons and more.
 Sydney Aquarium is also excellent for mums and bubs, all areas are easily accessed with a pram and even the tiniest baby enjoys gazing at the creatures behind the glass.
 Toddlers have plenty of room to run and explore (especially on weekdays) and pre-schoolers and up love trying to find Nemo and discovering other fish and sea creatures they recognise.
-Admission: Adult $35.00 Child (3+) $18.00.
-Babies 0-3 FREE.
-Check website for any special offers.
-An annual pass offers great value-at $90.
-See also: Manly Ocean World, Manly

 #4 National Maritime Museum (Pyrmont, Sydney).
 This Museum is not just for maritime history buffs, it is truly dedicated to introducing children to our national sea-faring history in a fun and engaging way.
 This museum captures these themes with fascinating artefacts, lively exhibitions, fun activities for kids and even the chance to board ships.
 They also offer fantastic organised activities for toddlers, pre-schoolers and older school children.
 During school term, every Sunday is Family Fun Day for kids aged 5-12.
 Excellent activities for 2-5′s on Tuesdays and a must do for any kid who loves a boat.
 Museum FREE – charges apply for special kids activities.

-#5 Wildlife World (Darling Harbour) Sydney Wildlife World houses the nation’s largest variety of Australian animals under one roof and provides a complete all-Australian wildlife activity experience for kids in the heart of Darling Harbour.
+#5 Wild Life Sydney Zoo (Darling Harbour) Sydney Wildlife World houses the nation’s largest variety of Australian animals under one roof and provides a complete all-Australian wildlife activity experience for kids in the heart of Darling Harbour.
 This is one of our favourite rainy day activities and it is very easy to spend a couple of very pleasant hours here and and there’s plenty of room for active kids to race around.
-Admission: Adult $35.00 Child (3+) $18.00.
-Annual Pass (including entry to Sydney Aquarium, Sydney Tower and Manly Oceanworld) Adult $90.00, Child $63.00

-#9: Movies & Bowling.
-Always a favourite family rainy day activity.
+#9: Movies & Bowling Always a favourite family rainy day activity.
 Visit Event Cinema’s or Hoyts to see what’s on.
 Hoyts also run ‘Hoyts Junior‘ weekend morning movies for preschoolers at participating Cinema’s.
-You’ll find IMAX cinemas at The Entertainment Quarter, Moore Park (EAST) and at Darling Harbour.
+You’ll find IMAX cinemas Darling Harbour.
 For bowling try Strike Bowling also at Darling Harbour and The Entertainment Quarter.

-#10 Indoor Play Centres: See our top picks of the best Indoor Play Centres in the Sydney Metro area.
+#10 Indoor Play Centres: See our top picks of Sydney’s Indoor Play Centres.